Alternatives for VA disability firms

 Where Pete fits

 Pete starts from the VA case record.
-It ingests the materials your team already has, keeps later files attached to the same case, and turns the raw record into the work product your team actually reviews.
+It ingests the materials your team already has, keeps later files attached to the same case, and turns the raw record into review materials your attorneys verify.

 Comparison for VA disability work